sundios/Google-rank-tracker/README.md

 ```shell
 chmod +x rank.py
 ```
-Now we are able to call our script followed by 3 arguments: the webiste we are looking for, the device we want to check on this can be mobile or desktop and the keyword we want to check.
+Now we are able to call our script followed by 3 arguments: the website we are looking for, the device we want to check on this can be mobile or desktop and the keyword we want to check.

 ```shell
 python3 rank.py [website] [device] [keyword]